engage-manoa/engage-manoa.github.io/index.md

 We decided to put off working on aesthetics until we have completed the main core functionality of the site.

 ### [Milestone 2](https://github.com/engage-manoa/engage-manoa/projects/2)
-Milestone 2 will focus on expanding the features of the site.
+Milestone 2 focused on expanding the features of the site.

 ### [Milestone 3](https://github.com/engage-manoa/engage-manoa/projects/3)
 Milestone 3 will focus on refining the features of the site, as well as updating the UI.